projectRe/projectre.github.io/README.md

 #General Guildlines
 1. Remember: You can object ANYTHING by creating a discussion page on wiki.
-2. Think for the Endusers
+2. Think for the Endusers.
-3. Be Bold
+3. Be Bold.
-4. Respect Copyright Rules
+4. Respect Copyright Rules.
 5. If you can’t make it, share your idea by make a prototype or a sketch.
-6. Open for the voices from others
+6. Open for the voices from others.